rioj7/commandOnAllFiles/README.md

 # Extension Settings

 * `commandOnAllFiles.includeFileExtensions`: Only files with file extensions in this list will be processed.
-A file extension contains the `.` (period).
-Example `[".html", ".css", ".js"]`<br/>Defaults to `[]`.
+  A file extension contains the **`.`** (period).
+Example `[".html", ".css", ".js"]`
+  Defaults to `[]`.
-* `commandOnAllFiles.excludeFolders`: These folders will be skipped when looking for files to process.<br/>Can contain workspacefolder (base)names to exclude certain Multi Root Workspaces.<br/>Defaults to `["node_modules", "out", ".vscode-test", "media", ".git"]`
+* `commandOnAllFiles.excludeFolders`: These folders will be skipped when looking for files to process.
+  Can contain workspacefolder (base)names to exclude certain Multi Root Workspaces.
+  Defaults to `["node_modules", "out", ".vscode-test", "media", ".git"]`
-* `commandOnAllFiles.includeFolders`: An array of [Glob Patterns](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) describing folders that will determine which files will be processed.<br/>There is no need to use `**` at the start of the Glob Pattern.<br/>If no Glob Pattern defined all files with a matching extension are processed.
+* `commandOnAllFiles.includeFolders`: An array of [Glob Patterns](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) describing folders that will determine which files will be processed.
+  There is no need to use `**` at the start of the Glob Pattern.
+  If no Glob Pattern defined all files with a matching extension are processed.
+* `commandOnAllFiles.commands`: An object with key/value items describing the commands to use.
-* `commandOnAllFiles.commands`: Here we describe the command to apply together with possible overrides of `includeFileExtensions` and `excludeFolders`.
-The key of a command is its description and the properties of its value object are:
+  The key is the description of a command.
+The value is an object with properties for the commandID to apply together with possible overrides of `includeFileExtensions`, `excludeFolders` and `includeFolders`.
+The properties of the value object are:
-    * `command`: the command to apply
+    * `command`: the commandID to apply
     * `includeFileExtensions`: override `commandOnAllFiles.includeFileExtensions` if defined
     * `excludeFolders`: override `commandOnAllFiles.excludeFolders` if defined
     * `includeFolders`: override `commandOnAllFiles.includeFolders` if defined